lin1234227/EDA-Luxury-Sedan-Residual-Values/README.md

 # cars.com
+this is somehitng interesting.

-This is an Exploratory Data Analysis addressing the factors that influence the residual values of cars
+his is an Exploratory Data Analysis addressing the factors that influence the residual values of cars